UmangX/crawler/README.md

 **Steps**
-1.run the run.py  file and in the directory on the command line it will create a history.txt  with all the file present in the passed on directory and that pipelines into test2.py which will return occurences of term provided
+1.run the run.py  file and in the directory on the command line it will create a history.txt  with all the file present history.txt isn't stored its removed at the end of process

 **todo**
 1.create storage or display the highest number of occurances 2.fix the unicode decode error // prevent it from accessing the non-decodable format 3.use json for results and storage
+4.add a option for storing history.txt
 </pre>